doga/doga/README.md

 _Promo code: QRMSYY4IJCyNZ_

 [Qworum](https://qworum.net) is a new variant of the World Wide Web that is especially suitable for applications.
-This is contrast to the current Web that is still fundamentally as content platform, even if nowadays Web pages have significant amounts of JavaScript sprinkled on them.
+This is contrast to the current Web that is still fundamentally a content platform, even if nowadays Web pages have significant amounts of JavaScript sprinkled on them.

 Qworum is a commercial PaaS/iPaaS hybrid offering that is based on the first API technology to support interactive processes, based on a [software patent](https://patents.google.com/patent/US8266632).